mph-/lcapy/doc/problems.rst

 Testing
 =======

-If you fix a problem, please add a nose test in `lcapy/lcapy/tests`.
-The tests can be run using
+If you fix a problem, please add a test in `lcapy/lcapy/tests`.
+These use the nose format, see https://pythontesting.net/framework/nose/nose-introduction/  The tests can be run using

 .. code-block:: console